 If I was in the business of designing a modern city, it would be just like Bordeaux.
-From the preservation of historic buildings and monuments to the food and public transportation, they’re doing it right in Bordeaux.

 Perhaps that’s why the mayor of Bordeaux, Alain Marie Juppé, is thought of like a rock star.
 He is considered a monumental player in promoting and revitalizing the city — from infrastructure to visionary new projects such as the La Cité de Vin.

 Throughout its existence Bordeaux has been a city fraught with war and nation-changing.
 From 300BC when a Celtic tribe settled Burdigala through the eighth century, Bordeaux was ruled by Romans (the capital of Aquitaine), the Vandals, the Visigoths, Franks and marched on by the Muslims, Basques, and the Vikings.
 (Click on the highlighted links for more history information.)

 Port Cailhau, shown below, is part of the city wall from 1496.

 In the 12th Century, Bordeaux gained importance throughout Europe with the marriage of Eleanor of Aquitaine to the heir of the French throne, Louis VI who became King Louis VII.
 Eleanor later divorced Louis and married Henry of Anjou, aka King Henry II of England.

 Cathédrale Saint-André is the site of the marriage of Eleanor of Aquitaine and Louis VII, the future king of France, in 1137.